TECHNOLOGY & AGING LAB AT MCLEAN HOSPITAL

 The explosion of digital tools for phototherapy in the past 5 years offers the capability to maximize the potential of this modality by facilitating combination of both mindfulness and phototherapy for exponential treatment impact.
 We have conducted preliminary feasibility and qualitative effectiveness research on a digital phototherapy-based mindfulness group for older adults experiencing anxiety and depression in the SAGE program within the Division of Geriatric Psychiatry at McLean.
 The approach appeared feasible and possible to implement in a group of older adults, and qualitative feedback indicated that participants felt a sense of mastery and continued interest in both mindfulness and phototherapy practices.
 This work points to the vast potential of incorporating technology to accelerate and expand the process of art therapies and serves as a model of how to incorporate digital tools into the process of clinical care, both in group and individual settings.

-Augmented Reality (AR) Applications for older adults with Alzheimer's Disease, Dementia, and Cognitive Impairments
+Augmented Reality (AR) Applications for older adults with Alzheimer's Disease and Cognitive Impairments

-Our lab is currently conducting foundational research around the impact and potential clinical benefits of augmented reality in older adults with Alzheimer's Disease, Dementia, and Cognitive Impairments.
+Our lab is currently conducting foundational research around the impact and potential clinical benefits of augmented reality (AR) for older adults with Alzheimer's Disease, Dementia, and Cognitive Impairments.
+Click on the years to review our accepted 2023 and 2024 abstracts for the annual American Association for Geriatric Psychiatry (AAGP) on AR applications for older adults.

 Clinical Implementation